BradHutchings/Mmojo-Server-v1/docs/5c-Build-mmojo-server-cosmo.md

 ---
 ### Build Mmojo Server for x86_64.
 We now use CMake to build Mmojo Server.
+Note that we make a temporary change to `xx` to statically link with OpenSSL libraries.
 ```
 cd ~/$BUILD_MMOJO_SERVER_DIR
 export PATH="$(pwd)/cosmocc/bin:$SAVE_PATH"